wp-plugins/key4ce-osticket-bridge/readme.txt

 == Installation ==

 * Make sure that osTicket is installed
-* Make sure that your osTicket version is 1.8 or 1.9
+* Make sure that your osTicket version is 1.9.x (all subversions should work).
 * osTicket can be downloaded from http://osticket.com/download
 * Our plugin will make use of Department alert & Email settings.
 Please set them carefuly in osTicket settings.